 Erasing folders or directories varies a bit.
 If you attempt to operate the rm command on a folder, the message below will appear:

-It is not possible for you to erase a directory utilizing the rm command. rmdir is a special command used to delete directories.
+You can't erase a directory utilizing the rm command. rmdir is a special command used to delete directories.
 Therefore, to erase a director called Archives, you need to operate the command below:

 Keep in mind that this is a permanent decision.
-You can however, make use of the –flag for security.
+You can, however, make use of the –flag for security.

 This will request you to verify the deletion of every item.

 If you cannot empty your Mac’s trash, the rm – R command is useful.
 A file may be locked, or you might not be permitted to erase one or multiple files.
 This may be irritating; however, you can use the command line to get a simple solution.

 2. Send the Output of a Command to the Clipboard

 You will simply send the output straightaway to the clipboard.